Alfredsson418/morse-code-translator/README.md

 # Program Structure

-The Class is buit with 7 methods
+The Class is built with 7 methods
 - getMorse(no parameters)
 Method return the dictionary used in the class